COVID19 – Evidence Of Global Fraud 23:18 Dec 10 1 commentsmore >>

 Review: Do Religions Evolve?
 Mon Aug 14, 2017 19:54 | Dara McHugh

-Breaking News: Covid deaths over-estimated.
+Breaking News: HIQA Says Covid deaths in Ireland over-estimated.
 Likely figure lower by 500+

 The Health Information and Quality Authority (HIQA) has released a press release today where they did their own analysis of the excess deaths in Ireland since early March and the figure they come to is between 1,100 and 1,200 which is substantially lower than the "official" Covid death toll of 1700+.